Zack Moss Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Matchup vs. Miami

-- Moss has averaged 23.7 rushing yards per game in his three career matchups against the Dolphins, 25.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against the Dolphins, Moss averaged 23.7 rushing yards per game, 25.8 fewer yards than his over/under in Sunday's game.

-- In one of three games versus the Dolphins Moss has rushed for a touchdown, and had multiple TDs in that game.
+- Moss has had a rushing touchdown in one matchup versus the Dolphins, and had multiple TDs in that game.

-- Moss will go up against a Dolphins squad that allows 117.7 rushing yards per game and is the NFL's 19th-ranked rush defense.

-- This year the Dolphins are ranked 22nd in the NFL in rushing touchdowns allowed (eight).
+- This season the Dolphins have conceded eight rushing TDs.
+They are ranked 22nd in the NFL in that category.

 Recent Performances

-- In his Week 6 matchup with the Titans, Moss picked up 24 yards on eight carries.
+- In his Week 6 matchup against the Titans, Moss carried the ball eight times for 24 yards.

-- Over his last three outings, Moss has 122 rushing yards (40.7 per game) on 33 carries with one touchdown.
+- Over his last three games, Moss has rushed for 122 yards on 33 carries (40.7 ypg), with one rushing touchdown.

+- He's also averaged 23.3 receiving yards per game, catching five passes for 70 yards.

 Moss' Buffalo Teammates